blue0knight/VidEdu/README.md

 # VidEdu
-An app that will embed YouTube educational videos. current version still hard coded youtube video and is not yet dynamically added
+An app that will embed YouTube educational videos. current version still has youtube video hard-coded on app and was not dynamically added